learn-co-students/permutations-combinations-conditional-partitioning-houston-ds-082619/README.md

 * Conditional Probability Example (10 minutes)
     * When do we compute conditional probabilities?
 (2 minutes)
         * Motivate the discussion of conditional probability by talking about dependent events.
     * Applied practice (8 minutes)
         * Bruised and edible mushrooms.
+            * Level up: Repeat the exercise with other features in the mushroom dataset.
         * Intuition
             * Different sample spaces